entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 ## Configuration

-The URL to access the Strapi instance and content templates must be provided before content can be managed.
+The URL to access the Strapi instance must be provided before content can be managed.
 Note that the configuration of content templates relies on existing Strapi content.

 Perform the steps in the following sections to properly prepare your Entando Application to use your Strapi instance:
 1. Create Strapi content for use by the Strapi Content Template Widget